 My best advice for adventures anywhere?
 Pack light to travel well.

 How light?
-Either a duffel or roller board weighing 22 pounds or less (the limit for small airlines, and an ideal 1/4 to 1/6 of my body weight), plus a little 14-liter backpack with in-flight essentials.
+Either a or weighing 22 pounds or less (the limit for small airlines, and an ideal 1/4 to 1/6 of my body weight), plus a little 14-liter with in-flight essentials.

 What’s in the bag?
 Here’s my complete packing list: